Where things stand in the legal battle over Trump's travel ban

 The executive order

 Trump signed the controversial order banning some refugees and immigrants on the evening of Jan.
-27. The executive order temporarily halted a U.S. refugee program and indefinitely suspended admission of Syrian refugees into the country, as well as restricting citizens of seven Muslim majority countries from coming into the country.
-Those countries are Iraq, Syria, Sudan, Iran, Somalia, Libya and Yemen.
+27. The executive order temporarily halted a U.S. refugee program and indefinitely suspended admission of Syrian refugees into the U.S., as well as restricting citizens of seven Muslim majority countries from entering.
+Those nations are Iraq, Syria, Sudan, Iran, Somalia, Libya and Yemen.

 The Trump administration said the order was necessary to keep Americans safe and "keep radical Islamic terrorists out of the United States of America."
 The executive order followed Trump's campaign promise to implement "extreme vetting" for certain refugees and visa seekers.